-Information for emergency contact, public telephones, hospital, and local services is provided on the main park signage.
+Information for emergency contact, public telephones, hospital, and local services is provided on the main park signage and the Merton website.

 London Borough of Merton is responsible for the public toilets in the park.
-Male and Female toilets are located inside the pavilion.
+Male and female toilets are located inside the pavilion.
 There are also toilets accessible from outside.
 These include children's toilets and an accessible toilet for disabled visitors.
 The toilets are opened during the 6 summer months and when required for events in the park by the Friends.

-Photograph: Metropolitan Police on patrol at Sir Joseph Hood
+Photograph: Metropolitan Police on patrol at Sir Joseph Hood MPF

 - 5. All park facilities and features to be maintained providing a safe, secure and inclusive space. - 6.
 Work with local residents, parks staff, police and other stakeholders to increase informal surveillance of the park and enforce park byelaws. - 7.
 Address all safety issues promptly and effectively through timely monitoring and reporting. - 8.
-Encourage responsible dog ownership through education, provision and maintenance of dog bins, and active enforcement by park staff. - 9.
+Encourage responsible dog ownership through education and active enforcement by park staff. - 9.
 Enforce safe working practices to protect all park staff and visitors. - 10.
 Implement the Health and Safety Policy.

-Description When Who Budget (£000) Source Secured Obje ctive 5.
-All park facilities and features to I be maintained providing a safe, secure and i nclusive spa ce 5a Refer to Tennis court works Refer Actions 7 17 & 18 Section 6.
-13 5b Improved maintenance of the walking route through the Memorial Wood & handrails on bridges.
-2007/2008 LB Merton and Friends 2К Revenue Complete 5c Establish security of the site with regular assessment of site fencing and prioritise improvements to address illicit entrance points.
-2007/2008 LB Merton зк Revenue Complete ctive 6.
-Work with local residents, parks s park and enforce park byelaws. staff, police and d other stakehold ers to increa se informal s surveillance 6a Implement Park Watch Diaries in the local community 2006/07 Friends 0 NA 6b Enforce no motorbike byelaw Ongoing Police and Support Staff 0 NA Obje ctive 7.
-Address all safety issues address ed promptly a nd effectively thre ough timely r nonitoring ar nd reporting 7 Implementation of the Confirm System (Computerised Parks Management Tool) Ongoing In house E Govt Capital / Revenue Ongoing Obje activ ctive 8.
-Encourage responsible dog owne e enforcement by park staff; rship through education, provis ion and main ntenance of c log bins, and 8a Implementation of the traffic light dog control system in the park 2006/07 Park staff NA Revenue Ongoing 8b Consult with Environmental Services on feasibility of on-the-spot fines for dog control violations March 2013 LB Merton NA Revenue Yes Obje ctive 9.
-Enforce safe working practices to protect all par k staff and visito rs 9a Apply & enforce health and safety & CHAS policies (see Appendix 5); review and update relevant operational risk assessments and practices 2010-14 In house NA Revenue Yes Obje ctive 10.
-Implement the Health and Safety Policy 10a Health & Safety Policy: distributed to staff and on the internet.
-Ongoing In house NA Revenue Ongoing 10b Record & review all health & safety incidents & near misses; provide feedback to corporate health & safety team; provide necessary training/re- training 2010-14 In house твс Revenue Yes 10c Provide relevant training for staff 2010-14 In house твс Revenue твс
+Description When Who Budget (£000) Source Secured Objective 5.
+All park facilities and features to be maintained providing a safe, secure and inclusive space 5a Refer to Tennis court works Refer to Tennis court works Refer Actions 17 & 18 Section 6.13

+5b Improved maintenance of the walking route through the Memorial Wood & handrails on bridges.
+2007/2008 LB Merton and Friends 2K Revenue Complete 5c Establish security of the site with regular assessment of site fencing and prioritise improvements to address illicit entrance points.
+2007/2008 LB Merton ЗК Revenue Complete Obje ctive 6.
+Work with local residents, parks of the p staff, police and park and enforc d other stakehold e park byelaws. lers to increa se informal s surveillance 6a Implement Park Watch Diaries in the local community 2006/07 Friends 0 NA 6b Enforce no motorbike byelaw Ongoing Police and Support Staff 0 NA Objec Objective 7.
+Address all safety issues addressed promptly and effectively through timely monitoring and reporting 7 Implementation of the Confirm System (Computerised Parks Management Tool) Ongoing In house E Govt Capital / Revenue Ongoing Objective 8.
+Encourage responsible dog ownership through education, provision and maintenance of dog bins, and active enforcement by park staff; 8a Implementation of the traffic light dog control system in the park 2006/07 Park staff NA Revenue Ongoing 8b Consult with Environmental Services on feasibility of on-the-spot fines for dog control violations March 2013 LB Merton NA Revenue Yes Objective 9.
+Enforce safe wo orking practices s to protect all pa rk staff and visitors 9a Apply & enforce health and safety & CHAS policies (see Appendix 5); review and update relevant operational risk assessments and practices Ongoing In house NA Revenue Yes Objective 10.
+Impleme ent the Health a and Safety Policy 10a Health & Safety Policy: distributed to staff and on the internet.
+Ongoing In house NA Revenue Ongoing 10b Record & review all health & safety incidents & near misses; provide feedback to corporate health & safety team; provide necessary training/re-training Ongoing In house TBC Revenue Yes 10c Provide relevant training for staff Ongoing In house TBC Revenue TBC

-6.3 Clean & Well Maintained Park
+6.3 Clean & well maintained park